Introducing Holiday Let Mortgages

 Yes, as long as the whole property is rented out and it meets all our eligibility requirements.

-Yes, they can have up to four individual holiday let mortgages.
+Yes, they can have up to three individual holiday let mortgages.
 We can also provide a single holiday let mortgage for up to four properties under one title.

 Yes, your client can occupy the property for up to 90 days in any one year for personal use.